ntop/ntopng/doc/src/how_to_start/running_as_a_daemon.rst

    /etc/init.d/ntopng
    Usage: /etc/init.d/ntopng {start|force-start|stop|restart|status}

-On unix systems that support systemd, the demon can only be controlled with :code:`systemctl`.
+On Unix systems that support systemd, the demon can only be controlled with :code:`systemctl`.
 All the standard options are accepted.
 The options and the usage of the daemon control script are discussed below.

 start
 ^^^^^